rydmike/flex_color_picker/README.md

   onColorChanged: (Color color) => setState(() => myColor = color),
 ),
 ```
-Below we will explore other, both basic and more advanced features of the **FlexColorPicker**.
+Below we will explore more, both basic and advanced features of the **FlexColorPicker**.

 ### Enabled Color Pickers